saxix/django-admin-extra-urls/README.rst

             ...
             ...

-You don't need to return a HttpResponse, by default:
+You don't need to return a HttpResponse.
+The default behaviour is:

     - with `link()` browser will be redirected to ``changelist_view``